RafikFarhad/clang-format-github-action/ReadMe.md

 ## Contribution

-Feel free to submit PR and raise issue.
+Feel free to submit PR and/or raise issue.

 🌞 Thanks for using 🌞